 Bartow County Water Department - Watering Restrictions

-- Outdoor watering activities are prohibited on Fridays unless otherwise indicated below as an exception/exemption.
+- Outdoor watering activities are prohibited on Friday unless otherwise indicated below as an exception/exemption.

-- Outdoor watering of established landscapes (landscapes installed for over 30 days) can be performed any day of the week, but this outdoor watering actitity is strictly prohibited from 10:00 a.m. to 4:00 p.m.
+- Outdoor watering of established landscapes (landscapes installed for over 30 days) can be performed only on Mondays, Wednesdays and Saturdays between 4:00 pm and 10:00 am. for Even-Numbered Addresses and only on Tuesdays, Thursdays and Sundays between 4:00 pm and 10:00 am. for Odd-Numbered Addresses.
+This outdoor watering activity is strictly prohibited from 10:00 a.m. to 4:00 p.m.

 - Outdoor watering of newly installed landscapes (landscapes installed within the past 30 days can be performed any day of the week without time limitations.
 However, following this 30-day installation period, the outdoor watering scheduled for established landscapes must be followed.